androidthings/drivers-samples/ht16k33/README.md

 =========================================

-This Android Things sample demonstrates how to use a segment display based on the ht16k33 chipset with an I2C backpack.
+This Android Things sample demonstrates how to use a segment display based on the ht16k33 chip with an I2C backpack.

 Pre-requisites